Frequently Asked Questions: Breakthrough Therapies

-The FDA has various programs that are intended to facilitate and expedite development and review of new drugs to address unmet medical need in the treatment of serious or life-threatening conditions.
+FDA has various programs that are intended to facilitate and expedite development and review of new drugs to address unmet medical need in the treatment of serious or life-threatening conditions.
 These expedited programs help ensure that therapies for serious conditions are available as soon as it can be concluded that the therapies’ benefits justify their risks, taking into account the seriousness of the condition and the availability of alternative treatment.
 These programs include breakthrough therapy designation as noted above, fast track designation, accelerated approval, and priority review.
-For purposes of this document, all references to “drugs” include both human drugs and biological drug products regulated by CDER and CBER.

-Fast Track Designation: Fast Track designation is intended to facilitate the development and expedite the review of drugs to treat serious conditions and fill an unmet medical need.
+Fast Track Designation: Fast track designation is intended to facilitate the development and expedite the review of drugs to treat serious conditions and fill an unmet medical need.
 Designation may be granted on the basis of preclinical data.
 A sponsor of a drug that receives fast track designation will typically have more frequent interactions with FDA during drug development.
-In addition, products that have been designated as fast track can submit portions of a marketing application before submitting the complete application, known as rolling review.
+In addition, products that have been designated as fast track can obtain rolling review.

 Accelerated Approval: This program can be used for speeding the development and approval of promising therapies that treat a serious or life-threatening condition and provide meaningful therapeutic benefit over available therapies.
-Accelerated approval allows approval of a drug that demonstrates an effect on a “surrogate endpoint” that is reasonably likely to predict clinical benefit, or on a clinical endpoint that can be measured earlier than an effect on irreversible morbidity or mortality (IMM) that is reasonably likely to predict an effect on IMM or other clinical benefit.
+Accelerated approval allows approval of a drug that demonstrates an effect on a “surrogate endpoint” that is reasonably likely to predict clinical benefit, or on a clinical endpoint that can be measured earlier than an effect on irreversible morbidity or mortality that is reasonably likely to predict an effect on irreversible morbidity or mortality or other clinical benefit.